 This year, we established our Legal Defense Committee.
-The Committee is made up of a group of members to whom concerned workers can report potential legal workplace concerns.
+The Committee is made up of a group of members to whom workers can report potential legal workplace concerns.
 The committee performs preliminary research and ultimately interfaces with a local, labor-focused law firm to determine if there is a case for the member in question.

 Compensation for the law firm's work comes out of our local's Legal Defense Fund.
-This is a budget line item approved by the membership every six months for amounts up to \$2,000.
+This is a budget line item approved by the membership every six months to the order of ground \$2,000.
 The committee has completed over 20 intakes from staff, students, and faculty at UA, ASU, and NAU.
-We have successfully helped members secure reasonable accommodations, short term disability leave, relief from disciplinary proceedings, and safety from chronic wage theft.
-You can read more about our Legal Defense Fund on our website at UCWArizona.org/Legal-Defense-Fund.
+We have successfully helped members secure reasonable accommodations, short term disability leave, relief from disciplinary proceedings, and protection from chronic wage theft

-This Committee, with help from the legal firm who triages our member concerns, Lubin & Enoch, P.C., helped us put on a free, public Know Your Rights training.
+This Committee, with help from the legal firm who triages our member concerns, Lubin & Enoch, P.C., helped us put on a free and public Know Your Rights training.
 These trainings inform higher-education public sector workers on their rights in Arizona.

-We're Growing
+We're Growing!